Skip to content

 *This list is subject to change.

 Paramedic careers are hugely rewarding and form an integral part of the emergency healthcare workforce.
-Alternatively, you may choose to further your study with postgraduate education in a variety of topics.
+However, you may choose to further your study with postgraduate education, move into a role where you’re teaching others or carry out research.

 View all Close all